obsidiandynamics/yconf/README.md

     .map(Top.class);
 ```

 Note: we use `.withParser()` to specify the document parser.
 If using JSON, invoke `.withParser(new GsonParser())`.
-We also use JUEL for our DOM transform, which automatically evaluates EL expressions present in the document.
+We've also used JUEL for our DOM transform, which automatically evaluates EL expressions present in the document.

-The result of calling `.fromStream()` is a `YObject` instance, which encapsulates the document object model (DOM) - essentially an object graph derived from the underlying file.
+The result of calling `.fromStream()` is a `YObject` instance, which encapsulates the root document object model (DOM) - essentially an object graph derived from the underlying file.
 This isn't yet what we need.
 So the last call in the chain is `.map()`, which does the _actual_ work - mapping the DOM to the given `Class` type.

 The `aString` field in our example provides a default value.
 So if the document omits a value for `aString`, the default assignment will remain.
 This is really convenient when your configuration has sensible defaults.
 Beware of one gotcha: if the document provides a value, but that value is `null`, this is treated as the absence of a value.
 So if `null` happens to be a valid value in your scenario, it would also have to be the default value.